 20. Saber Tooth Cat Hunting

-- Instead of directly biting its prey, it used its teeth to stab the victim numerous times in order to kill it.
+- Instead of directly biting its prey, it used its teeth to stab the victim numerous times to kill it.

 21. Where Did Saber Tooth Cat Live – Saber Tooth Cat Habitat